One of the most frequently asked questions we receive is, "What program should I move to after I finish my current programming cycle?"

 There are several factors to consider when you’re making this kind of decision, and we’re offering this guide to help you save time and move forward with confidence.
 Follow this step-by-step guide, and your road to gains or weight loss will be a lot smoother in the days, weeks, and months ahead.

 What Level Are You?

 Where are you on your fitness journey right now?
 If you’ve been in the iron game for several years, then a beginner program isn’t going to do much for you.
 Conversely, if you’re still a rookie in the gym, then bumping up to an advanced program may be overwhelming.

 Below is a rough outline of how to determine where you are on your fitness journey based on the time of experience you have, and that can help you narrow down the number of programs you can choose from.
 You don’t have to follow this to the letter.
 If you made great progress after nine months and want to try to level up, go ahead.
 If you need more time to learn after a year, that is also okay.

 - Beginner – 0-12 months

 - Intermediate – 1-3 years

 This is another matter that is very important.
 If you train at home with limited equipment, then you don’t want to choose a program that would require access to a regular gym with a bunch of machines.
 It can be frustrating trying to find substitutions for all of those exercises.

 Editor's Note: Check out our Exercise Video Database for several substitution options to consider should you ever need alternatives in the future.

-If you’re an advanced lifter that is going to the gym on a regular basis, then you may need those machines and cable movements to help you reach your goals.
-Thus, a home based program wouldn’t serve your needs, either.
+If you’re an advanced lifter who is going to the gym on a regular basis, then you may need those machines and cable movements to help you reach your goals.
+Thus, a home-based program wouldn’t serve your needs, either.